 - The Relaxation Response is an antidote for anger.
 The relaxation response can effectively counter the physical and emotional “tightening” that happens when we feel anger or injustice.
 Have a plan to reduce the inner tension and the emotions will neutralize.
 For a strong dose of relaxation that is portable and easy, download a 20-minute guided relaxation audio file on your smartphone or iPod and use it regularly.

-- Positive imagery can help.
-Visualize yourself in nature or with someone you love to neutralize any negative emotional charge.
+- Positive imagery can help you disengage from negative thought spirals.
+Breaking the cycle of injustice requires shifting your focus when you observe the thought pattern in action.
+Visualize yourself in nature or with someone you love to interrupt the thought pattern neutralize any negative emotional charge.

 - Have patience with yourself.
 It may take time for the emotions to lessen.
 Encourage yourself to soften in each and every moment.
 Some days will be easier than others; have compassion for yourself as you move through the process.